-I've been sharing a lot of Crock Pot recipes lately, haven't I?
-I've been working my slow cooker on overtime lately.
+I’ve been sharing a lot of Crock Pot recipes lately, haven’t I?
+I am so excited to share this recipe for Crock Pot Chicken Parmesan.
+I’ve been working my slow cooker on overtime lately.
 I really do use them a lot.
 I own 3 slow cookers.
 One is a 4.5 quart round (good for soups or smaller meals).
 I also own a 5-quart oval slow cooker and and a 7-quart oval slow cooker.
 Those oval ones are great for slightly larger meals and for meals like this one where you need a bit more room to spread your food out.
-You don't want to have chicken breasts that are coated in bread crumbs stacked on top of each other.
+You don’t want to have chicken breasts that are coated in bread crumbs stacked on top of each other.

 I love a round slow cooker but I find when making meals that require whole chicken breasts or larger cuts of meats, that it cooks more evenly in the oval ones.
 Also, the crock pots of today heat up much more quickly than the older ones so it can be easy for things to cook unevenly in a round slow cooker unless you are making a soup or shredded beef or chicken.
 All of my crock pots cost between $15-$20.
 I don’t have any of the fancier ones that are digital with timers, etc. Those are perfectly nice, but I find my cheap ones work just fine.
 And if you are only looking to making a small investment in a kitchen appliance, then the $20 one will do the trick.